Start and Maintain a Diabetic Diet

 Keeping yourself in a diabetic diet can prove challenging, especially since you have been used to unhealthy eating.
 The following are some of the ways on how you can maintain your diabetic diet:

-- 1Avoid loading up with sugar.Eating a lot of sugar at once will spike your blood glucose.
+- 1Eating a lot of sugar at once will spike your blood glucose.
 You should distribute your consumption of carbohydrates throughout the day.
-It would be helpful to anticipate your desserts after each meal.Advertisement
+It would be helpful to anticipate your desserts after each meal.Avoid loading up with sugar.Advertisement

 How to Make your Diabetic Diet Successful

-- 8Don't forget to have a regular exercise routine.This will help you burn off excess calories and maintain the stability of your blood sugar levels.Advertisement
+- 8This will help you burn off excess calories and maintain the stability of your blood sugar levels.Don't forget to have a regular exercise routine.Advertisement

 - Look for alternative recipes to your favorite dishes.